dojo/meta/STYLE.md

 1. `let self = this` MAY still be used instead if it enhances readability (e.g. for preservation across multiple nested scopes).

+1. `arguments.callee` MUST NOT be used.

+1. The `debugger` statement MUST NOT be used.

+1. The `eval` function MUST NOT be used.

+1. The `radix` parameter of `parseInt` MUST be used.

+1. There MUST NOT be unreachable code after `break`, `catch`, `throw`, and `return` statements.

+1. All imports, variables, functions, and private class members MUST be used.

 #### TypeScript